 Medical excuses are not provided by the clinic for absences from class.
 If a professor calls to inquire, the nurse will provide only the date and time of a student’s visit to the clinic.
 The reason for the visit will not be provided, nor will a note be given to the student to take to the professor.
 Absence from class is a matter to be discussed between the professor and the student.

-Questions regarding Maryville College Health Clinic services should be directed to the Associate Dean of Students at 865-981-8215.
+Questions regarding Maryville College Health Clinic services should be directed to the Assistant Dean of Students at 865-981-8215.

 Students who need to seek medical attention when the clinic is closed should contact one of the following local providers: